-Child on child abuse can be defined as [but not limited to]:
+Child on child abuse can be defined as [but not limited to] :

 - physical and sexual abuse.

-- sexual harassment and violence [unwanted conduct of a sexual nature such as sexual comments, sexual jokes or taunting, up-skirting, physical behaviour like interfering with clothes or online harassment].
+- sexual harassment, harmful sexual behaviour and online sexual abuse and violence [unwanted conduct of a sexual nature such as sexual comments, sexual jokes or taunting, up-skirting, physical behaviour like interfering with clothes or online harassment].

 - emotional harm.

 - on and offline bullying.

 - teenage relationship abuse.